Alexamder/rpitelecine/docs/software-setup.md

 For the latter, the easiest way is to go into LXDE with 'startx' and click Menu->Preferences->WiFi Configuration

 ## Update and install packages
+Packages like python-picamera and python-numpy are already installed on a basic NOOBS install.

-Python-dev and python-setuptools are used to install wiringPi2; OpenCV is used in the rpiTelecine scripts to provide a rudimentary GUI and image saving capability, and Scipy is used for some simple image analysis.
+Python-dev and python-setuptools are used to install wiringPi2; OpenCV is used in the rpiTelecine scripts to provide some image processing and image saving capability, Scipy is used for image analysis, and PySide provides a Qt based GUI.

 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo apt-get install python-dev python-setuptools
 $ sudo apt-get install libopencv-dev python-opencv python-scipy
+$ sudo apt-get install python-pyside
 ```

 ## Install WiringPi2 and WiringPi2-Python